IDinsight/ask-a-question/docs/chat_managers/botpress_v12.md

     d.
 If you've changed the bearer token for the QA endpoints, you'll have to update the headers sections too

 6. Test the bot in the emulator

+??? note "* Errors with using `localhost` on the API Call skill?"

+    If you're having trouble with localhost AAQ calls, try forwarding traffic through `ngrok` and using that for deployment of AAQ.

+    1. Install and configure ngrok

+    2. Run `ngrok http https://localhost` to forward traffic

+    3. In `deployment/.env` file, ensure you have

+            NEXT_PUBLIC_BACKEND_URL=https://[NGROK URL]/api
+            BACKEND_ROOT_PATH="/api"

+    4. In `deployment/.env.nginx` file ensure you have

+            DOMAIN=[NGROK URL]  # don't add https/http at the front

+    5. Change the base of the API Call skill so it looks like:

+            [NGROK URL]/api/embeddings-search